Credit Author's photos: John Kelly

 Welcome & News

-FOUR LETTERS OF LOVE, the film of Niall’s first novel will be in UK/Irish cinemas on July 18th (US cinemas on July 24th).
+FOUR LETTERS OF LOVE, the film of Niall’s first novel was released in UK/Irish Aus/NZ cinemas in July.
+Available worldwide now on digital download.

 Articles